austin-206/lyra-echo/docs/docs/dev/setup.md

 nano docker-compose.yml
 ```

-Paste this minimal stack (adjust volumes/paths as needed):
+Use this stack (adjust path as needed):
 ```yaml
 version: "3.8"
 services: